RedPitaya/RedPitaya/doc/appsFeatures/marketplace/marketplace.rst

 SDR – Software Defined Radio (by Pavel Demin)
 =============================================

-Alongside other instruments, the Red Pitaya STEM board can be used as a SDR platform.
+Alongside other instruments, the Red Pitaya board can be used as a SDR platform.
-A simple installation of the SDR Transceiver application will transform your STEM board into a SDR platform.
+A simple installation of the SDR Transceiver application will transform your RedPitaya board into a SDR platform.
-To run the SDR on the STEM board you will need to install one of the following types of SDR software such as HDSDR, SDR#, PowerSDR mRX PS, GNU Radio or similar.
+To run the SDR on the RedPitaya board you will need to install one of the following types of SDR software such as HDSDR, SDR#, PowerSDR mRX PS, GNU Radio or similar.

-You can find more about the SDR on the Red Pitaya STEM at the links below:
+You can find more about the SDR on the Red Pitaya at the links below:

    http://blog.redpitaya.com/red-pitaya-and-software-defined-radio/